rapka/grimearchive/README.md

 grimearchive
 =========

-This is the source code for grimearchive.org, a hosting site for recordings of grime mixes and sets.
-It's currently hosted at grimearchive.org
+This is the source code for Grime Archive, a hosting site for recordings of grime mixes and sets.
+It's currently hosted at grimearchive.org.

 ## Installation

-This is a Node app that uses a Mongodb database.
-Both are required as well as FFMPeg, an audio/video editing library which can be installed with your package manager of choice.
-Once all three are installed run:
+# Requirements

+- Node 14+
+- [MongoDB 4+
+- A valid AWS S3 bucket to store uploads

 ```shell
 npm install